R-N/simta-backend/README.md

 # simta-backend

-Made with flask and sqlalchemy
+Made with flask and sqlalchemy.
+By default runs on http://localhost:5000

 Requirement:
 - python